scallahana/OpenCES/README.md

 Getting involved is very simple if you have a love for open source software.
 The passion to create new and useful software then just simply browse our external documentation (this will allow us to go into depth about the product).
 You can help if your a designer, thinker, or of course programmer!
+We also have a slack channel!
+[Slack Chat](https://opences.slack.com)